Full Wave Bridge Rectifier with Capacitor Filter Design Calculation and Formula

 During the positive cycle of the AC input, the upper corner of the bridge is comparatively positive where diodes D1 and D2 are connected.
 In addition, the lower corner of the bridge is comparatively negative where diodes D3 and D4 are connected.

-In this situation, diode D2 is forward-biased as its anode is connected to comparatively higher potential and diode D1 is reversed-biased as its cathode is connected to a comparatively higher voltage.
-Similarly, at the lower corner, diode D3 is forward biased as its cathode is connected comparatively lower voltage, and diode D4 is reversed biased as its anode is connected to a comparatively higher voltage.
+In this situation, diode D2 is forward-biased as its anode is connected to comparatively higher potential.
+Diode D1 is reversed-biased as its cathode is connected to a comparatively higher voltage.
+Similarly, at the lower corner, diode D3 is forward-biased as its cathode is connected to a comparatively lower voltage, and diode D4 is reversed-biased as its anode is connected to a comparatively higher voltage.

 For the positive cycle, the current flows from the upper corner of the bridge through diode D2, then through the load resistor from point A towards point B and diode D3, completing its path to the lower corner.